AshwiniParaye1/Meeting_Scheduler/README.md

 git clone [https://github.com/AshwiniParaye1/Meeting_Scheduler.git](https://github.com/AshwiniParaye1/Meeting_Scheduler)

-Navigate to the project directory: cd react-app

 Install the dependencies:
 npm install

 Start the development server:
-npm start
+npm run dev or yarn dev

 This command will start the application and open it in your default web browser.
-If the browser does not open automatically, you can access the app at http://localhost:3000.
+If the browser does not open automatically, you can access the app at http://localhost:5173.

 # Additional Information
 For more information on how to configure and customize a React app, refer to the official React documentation: https://reactjs.org.